themeteorchef/building-an-error-logger/building-an-error-logger.md

 });
 ```

 Done!
 We've officially completed a robust error logging system for ExMachina.
-Let's give Amélie a call to let her know we're ready for a demo.
+Let's give Amélie a call to let her know we're ready for a demo :)

 ### Wrap up & summary
 In this recipe, we learned how to build a custom error logging system.
 We learned about using MongoDB indexes to automatically delete content, as well as how to wire up an API that automates inserting new data into a collection.
 We also learned how to wire up an API wrapper to make calls to our API endpoint effortless for other developers.
 To wrap everything up in a neat little bow, we built a user interface for viewing our log in real-time, levearing Meteor's reactivity to bring it all together.